 If you can’t control inner eye pressure with medications, experienced ophthalmologist Andrew Prince, MD, offers advanced glaucoma laser surgery at Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery.
-The offices on Manhattan’s Upper East Side, New York and Oradell, New Jersey, are fully equipped with laser technologies to improve fluid drainage and protect the health of your optic nerve.
+The office in Oradell, New Jersey, are fully equipped with laser technologies to improve fluid drainage and protect the health of your optic nerve.
 To find out if you qualify for glaucoma laser surgery, call the office nearest you.

 There are several types of laser surgery available at Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery that focus on reducing pressure on your optic nerve.

 Lasers use a beam of light to create a small opening in your eye tissues and improve fluid drainage in your eye.

 To address your specific needs, Dr. Prince carefully evaluates your condition before recommending the right surgery.
 Available glaucoma laser surgeries include:

 SLT uses low-level laser energy to treat select cells without harming the rest of the drainage meshwork in primary open-angle glaucoma.

 ALT treats primary open-angle glaucoma using beams of laser light to open fluid channels in the eye and increase fluid drainage.
 Following surgery, you still may need medications to regulate eye pressure.